invadelabs/drewwiki/ServerSetupCentOS7.md

 Following “Provision KVM without DHCP” from
 <http://projects.theforeman.org/projects/foreman/wiki/Provision_KVM_VM_without_DHCP>
-- now I create the new host powered off and then do a
+- now we create the new host powered off and then do a

 1.  virsh edit inv-vm01.invadelabs.com